turingschool/curriculum/source/projects/feed_engine/feed_engine_concepts.markdown

 Then, whenever a photo is posted to the matching account, aggregate it into the feed.
 Given that this site is all about the photos, it really needs to have a beautiful UI.
 The photos should be big, maybe full-bleed, so the emphasis is on the image.

-## Chatline - Talking with Friends

-It's hard to keep track of so many conversations across multiple sites.
-Let's create an aggregator site where I can:

-* Register my Twitter account
-* Register my Facebook account
-* Register my Gmail account

-Then:

-* When a tweet mentioning me is written, it appears in the feed
-* When I post a tweet mentioning someone else, it appears in the feed
-* I can reply to tweets in the feed and they're posted to Twitter
-* When a Facebook message is sent to me, it appears in the feed
-* I can respond to Facebook messages in the feed
-* When I get an email it appears in the feed
-* I can reply to the email directly from the feed

-That way I can keep in touch with all my friends, all in one place.

-## Sportsline - An Aggregator for Sports Fans
+## Fanboard - An Aggregator for Sports Fans

-I love my sports.
-Let's create an aggregator where I can:

-* Create multiple named feeds
-* In each feed, I can easily add a list of relevent terms like like "RedSox" and "David Ortiz"
+Sports fans want to keep track of their favorite teams and players across multiple sources.Fanboard allows you to create multiple feeds and, in each feed, add relevent search terms like "RedSox" and "David Ortiz" along with specific Twitter and Instagram accounts like `@davidortiz`.

-Then, when I view the feed, I see recent matching stories and boxscores that contain any of the watched terms from the following sources:
+When you view a Fanboard feed, you'll get the latest matching stories and boxscores that contain any of the watched terms from the following sources:

 * ESPN
 * USAToday
 * NBA.com
 * NFL.com
 * MLB.com

-As a user, sometimes I just want to focus on one sport.
-So I need to ability to view my feed of just one set of terms (ex: "RedSox" and "David Ortiz") to get just my baseball stories, then a higher-level feed that pull together all my sub-feeds into one place.
-I also will want to subscribe to feeds that other users create.

 ## Runline - Running with Friends